Giray18/data_analysis_tool/README.md

 # Data Analysis Tool
 Purpose of this repository is to create a dynamic tool that is consisting of python and pandas scripts for auto data analysis of tabular datasets located on AWS and Azure storage.
-By running code chunk on (https://github.com/Giray18/data_analysis_tool/blob/main/data_analysis_by_loop.ipynb) a xmlx formatted data analysis summary of source dataset being saved into working directory.
+By running jupyter notebook located on (https://github.com/Giray18/data_analysis_tool/blob/main/data_analysis_by_loop.ipynb) a xmlx formatted data analysis summary of source dataset being saved into working directory.
 Example of output file can be found on (https://github.com/Giray18/data_analysis_tool/blob/main/analysis_dataset_2024-02-20.xlsx).

 ## Elements of Repository
 ### DAT Python Package :